 Forex robots (EA) have become very popular ever since the MetaTrader 4 trading platform was released.
-The numerous commercial EA that available and frequent scams do not make it any easier to find a robot that genuinely works well.
+The numerous commercial EA that are available and frequent scams do not make it any easier to find a robot that genuinely works well.

 To find an EA that fits your trading style and risk tolerance, you need to analyze various statistics such as maximum loss (drawdown), profit ratios, Consistency, and the risk-to-reward ratio.

 Forex trading is very risky, you can lose all of your money even with a robot that displays good statistics.
 Before using a robot with a live(Real) trading account, you need to understand the financial risk that you can afford to take.
 The most profitable robots are usually also the riskiest ones.
 So you also should choose an Expert advisor based on your appetite for risk.

 Before you invest your money, it is essential that you test the robot with a demo account and do a backtest with historically accurate market data.
 I highly recommend choosing a forex broker that allows you to trade micro-lots (cent account) to start real trading with minimum risk.